Fraaail/HourLedger/docs/project_overview.md

 ## Features to be Added in the Future

-1. **Automatic Timezone based on Location:** The app automatically sets the correct timezone based on the user's location.
-2. **Built-In Journal Tracker** Allows the user to create journals that is needed for OJT Reports.
+1. **Built-In Journal Tracker** Allows the user to create journals that is needed for OJT Reports.